SHARPENTIERS/MZ-SD2CMT/guide/MFI_MTI_FORMAT.md

 ## Per-record time

-MZT no longer displays one total duration for the entire container.
+MZT does not display one total duration for the entire container.
 The active clock and nominal duration belong only to the current logical record.
 When the next MZT record becomes active, elapsed time resets to `00:00` and its own nominal duration becomes the new total.

 - NORMAL 1:1/1:2/1:3/1:4: exact current-record generated waveform duration
 - MZ700 1:1: current-record duration
-- MZ700 FAST3: current-record generated FAST3 duration including its fixed start delay
+- MZ700 FAST3: current-record generated FAST3 duration including fixed start delay
-- IC 1:2/1:3/1:4: current-record patched header + turbo payload duration
+- IC 1:1/1:2/1:3/1:4: patched header + IC payload duration
-- TC 1:2/1:3/1:4: current-record patched header + TC loader + turbo payload duration
+- TC 1:1/1:2/1:3: patched header + TC loader + TC payload duration
 - UL / UL_MZ800 / UL_MZ700: unknown (`--:--`) because payload timing is governed
   by the live WRITE/SENSE handshake